srlmecho/uiproject/README.md

 # JAVA SWING AND SQLITE DEMO

 This is a simple and small desktop java application coded only in a few hours.
-The app has a java swing ui and a sqlite database junction, and was made for demonstration purposes.
+The app has a java swing ui and a sqlite database junction, and was made for demonstration purposes only.

 # KNOWN LIMITATIONS
 - Missing dependency manager, right now all libs are added to the git repository